Five more years of a flatlining Canadian dollar: Scotiabank

 Tokyo's Nikkei and the Shanghai composite each gained about 0.1 per cent, while Hong Kong's Hang Seng climbed 0.5 per cent.

-New York futures were up, and the loonie was at about 78.5 cents (U.S.).
+New York futures were up, and the loonie was above 78.5 cents (U.S.).

 "Today is Black Friday in the U.S., the beginning of the Christmas shopping season, and nearly 70 per cent of Americans are expected to hit the online or traditional shops over the weekend," said London Capital Group senior market analyst Ipek Ozkardeskaya.